-- Updated its database, maintained since 2008, in which all the broadcasts of legally operating national, regional and local television stations are registered, now including over 5,400 registrations. - Received 59 new applications by television stations for granting Rights of Use in new broadcasting
+- Updated its database, maintained since 2008, in which all the broadcasts of legally operating national, regional and local television stations are registered, now including over 5,400 registrations. - Received85 59 new applications by television stations for granting Rights of Use in new broadcasting

-&lt;sup>82 According to the provisions of Article 9 of L. 3548/2007 "Inserting publications of Government agencies in the prefectural and local Press and other provisions".
+82 According to the provisions of Article 9 of L. 3548/2007 "Inserting publications of Government agencies in the prefectural and local Press and other provisions".

-$^{\rm 83}$ According to the provisions of Article 4 of L. 1866/1989.
+83 According to the provisions of Article 4 of L. 1866/1989.

-&lt;sup>84 Fulfilling the terms and conditions of Article 17 of L. 2644/1998.
+$^{^{84}}$ Fulfilling the terms and conditions of Article 17 of L. 2644/1998.

-&lt;sup>85 With the publication of Joint Ministerial Decisions by the locations (sites).
-Moreover, 17 Rights of Use for television channels have been granted in response to the relevant requests submitted, while 20 applications were not processed or they were sent back because granting of the requested broadcast locations does not fall under the scope of Law 3548/2007.
+85 With the publication of Joint Ministerial Decisions by the locations (sites).
+Moreover, 17 Rights of Use for television channels have been granted in response to the relevant requests submitted, while 20 applications were not processed or they were sent back because granting of the requested broadcast locations does not fall under the scope of Law 3548/200786.
 Finally, 10 applications were rejected on grounds of interference with licensed television stations, or with the Greek Radio Television (ERT), or with a digital broadcasting television network.
-Also, EETT renewed 18 granted Rights of Use of television networks.
+Also, EETT renewed 18 granted Rights of Use of television

-- A request concerning coordination with neighboring countries, according to the framework specified in the 2006 Geneva Agreement was sent to the Ministry of Infrastructure, Transport and Networks (MITN). - Received 10 notification letters by network providers broadcasting digitally, for 16 digital television channels (MUXs), based on the obligation of national, regional or local television stations to submit to EETT, the technical parameters of this transmission as well as specifications about the power and the antenna system that they use, before starting their digital transmission. - EETT made a positive recommendation, following a Public Consultation, for the channel 36 for television analog broadcasts, during the transitional period from the analog to the complete - final digital broadcasting, as provided in the relevant Plan of Joint Ministerial Decision (JMD).
+- concerning coordination request neighboring countries, according to the framework specified in the 2006 Geneva Agreement87 was sent to the Ministry of Infrastructure, Transport and Networks (MITN). - Received 10 notification letters by network providers broadcasting digitally, for 16 digital television channels (MUXs), based on the obligation88 of national, regional or local television stations to submit to EETT, the technical parameters of this transmission as well as specifications about the power and the antenna system that they use, before starting their digital transmission. - EETT made a positive recommendation89, following a Public Consultation, for the channel 36 for television analog broadcasts, during the transitional period from the analog to the complete - final digital broadcasting, as provided in the relevant Plan of Joint Ministerial Decision (JMD)90.